vinaykanamarlapudi/package-action/README.md

 This action packages your action repository as OCI artifacts and publishes it to [GHCR](ghcr.io), so your action can then be consumed as a package to make the actions ecosystem more secure.

 The whole action repository is packaged by default.
-Set `workdir` input to specify which path you want to package if you want only a few folders (for eg. dist) to be packaged.
+Set `path` input to specify which path you want to package if you want only a few folders (for eg. dist) to be packaged.

 # Usage